 5.01 Title Policy Production and Delivery

 The Company receives its policy inventory directly from the insurer via the electronic policy application.
-A Policy Inventory Report is available in the application to track and monitor all of the electronic policy numbers allocated to TNCT.
-The following items are included in the Policy Inventory report:
+A Policy Inventory Report is available through title production/retention software.

 5.02 Policy Reporting